Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 If you could give one piece of advice to people considering College, what would it be?

 I went to Kendal College in the headspace that I wanted a break from heavy academic studies, but I still wanted to do something worthwhile rather than just having a gap year and not really doing anything.
-By doing this I discovered I did in fact want a career in the industry and there are so many more sectors of the industry than you think, obviously not everyone’s gonna be the next Beyoncé but Beyoncé couldn’t be Beyoncé without the people behind the scenes making it happen!
+By doing this, I discovered I did, in fact, want a career in the industry and there are so many more sectors of the industry than you think.
+Obviously not everyone’s going to be the next Beyoncé, but Beyoncé couldn’t be Beyoncé without the people behind the scenes making it happen!